Are you looking for a bid strategy that focuses on conversions?

 Advantages of Target CPA

 - Controls CPA.
-The most important feature it has is you can set your maximum target CPA amount in order to control the prices.
+The most important feature it has is you can set your maximum target CPA amount in order to control the prices and not to have an unusually high CPC or CPA.
 It tries to keep the actual CPA below that maximum amount, but it is not guaranteed.
 Although machine learning tries to keep the average price below the set target, it can sometimes fluctuate above that level.

 - More predictable.
 With this strategy comes more predictability as well.
 You can tell approximately how much you can spend in a given month.